soroswap/aggregator/README.md

 **For standalone development read #Development section**

+> [!IMPORTANT] Be sure to clone the repository with its submodules to ensure proper execution of development, testing, and deploying scripts.

 ## 1. Setup

 1.1.
 Clone this repo.
 Submodules are necesary to get the Public and Testnet addresses of the underlying protocols like Soroswap, or to deploy on Standalone those protocols.